cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 This document contains the following details:
 - Description of the Topology
 - Access Policies
-- Ansible installation for a Jump Host
+- Ansible installation to a Jump Host
 - DVWA Configuration
 - ELK Configuration
   - Beats in Use